 With the breed’s future in our hands, owners need to assume the role of breed ambassador with a badge of honor.
 An encounter with your remarkable Löwchen may be the only opportunity you get to mold the public’s impression of the breed and perhaps recruit a budding fancier.

 The Little Lion dog is a small non-shedding companion dog clipped to have the appearance of a lion with an affectionate, lively, and curious temperament.
 The coat doesn’t naturally grow that way.
-The breed standard calls for a dog between 12-13 inches at the shoulder, with an inch of variance on both sides.
+The breed standard calls for a dog between 11-13 inches at the shoulder (updated AKC standard as of 2022), with an inch of variance on both sides.
 Any color and pattern combination is allowed in the breed, and it is common for Löwchens to change colors throughout their lives.
 The single coat actually has a mix of thinner undercoat hairs mixed with thicker guard hairs giving it a dual texture.
 Both types of hair are non-shedding and contribute to a silky coat that can have waves.

 The history of the Lion is somewhat of a sordid affair.
 While there are bits and pieces of Löwchen-like dogs scattered throughout art from the 1400’s, documented pedigrees are a new world practice.
 Putting together the puzzle of breed histories is no easy task with many other breeds claiming to be the foundation of the Löwchen and the other way around.
 Several countries also boldly defend their stake in the origin of the breed.
 The only thing that is certain is that there isn’t consensus on the breed history until the time when Madame Bernert began her quest to bring the breed back from the brink of extinction in the 1940’s.
 It was then that documentation of the breed lineage began.